srmarzec/Culex_Biting_miRNA/MasterNotes.md

 [miRNAs highlighted Table_S1_Development of miRNA-Based Approaches to Explore the Interruption of Mosquito-Borne Disease Transmission.docx](https://github.com/AngelaZhou779/RISE/files/8174654/miRNAs.highlighted.Table_S1_Development.of.miRNA-Based.Approaches.to.Explore.the.Interruption.of.Mosquito-Borne.Disease.Transmission.docx)

-The table with the signifcant miRNAs and notes from Xu. et al. are here:
+Here is the table with the signifcant miRNAs and notes from Xu. et al.:
 [miRNA notes.xlsx](https://github.com/AngelaZhou779/RISE/files/8174752/miRNA.notes.xlsx)

 Link to Angela's lab presentation with results and discussing the results: